Ikhwanu-Robik/Hospital-Information-System/README.md

    👉 [https://qz.io/download/](https://qz.io/download/)
 2. Launch QZ Tray — it should run in your system tray.
 3. Ensure the HIS web app can connect to QZ Tray (the browser may ask for permission).

-📝 Note : QZ Tray certificate and message signing is not supported
+4. Get a certificate and private key or sign it yourself.

 ---